junxit/us-congress-bills-113/bill.md

   > - **(a)** *Definitions* In this section:
   >   - **(1)** *Chief* The term Chief means the Chief of the Forest Service.
   >   - **(2)** *Director* The term Director means the Director of the Bureau of Land Management.
-  > - **(b)** *Projects* Until September 30, 2023, the Chief and the Director, via agreement or contract as appropriate, may enter into stewardship contracting projects with private persons or other public or private entities to perform services to achieve land management goals for the national forests and the public lands that meet local and rural community needs.
+  > - **(b)** *Projects* Until September 30, 2023, the The Chief and the Director, via agreement or contract as appropriate, may enter into stewardship contracting projects with private persons or other public or private entities to perform services to achieve land management goals for the national forests and the public lands that meet local and rural community needs.
   > - **(c)** *Land management goals* The land management goals of a project under subsection (b) may include—
   >   - **(1)** road and trail maintenance or obliteration to restore or maintain water quality;
   >   - **(2)** soil productivity, habitat for wildlife and fisheries, or other resource values;